cvmfs/cvmfsexec/README.md

 and SUSE Linux Enterprise (version 15) and its derivatives (openSUSE Leap).
 All of those support the x86_64 architecture, and RHEL8 also supports ppc64le and aarch64.
+Debian/Ubuntu probably could be supported but it would require some development in the `makedist` command.

 # Making the cvmfs distribution